-Artists became an intrinsic part of any game design team, working closely with developers to ensure that visuals of a game are as attractive as possible and also in harmony with the rest of the game.
+Artists became an intrinsic part of any game art outsourcing company, working closely with developers to ensure that the visuals of a game are as attractive as possible and also in harmony with the rest of the game.

 This is an introduction to the core art principles that all video game artists use.
 And hopefully, it can jumpstart your own personal journey toward a career in game development.

 Game Art Design basically deals with everything that you can see and hear in a game.
 Artists are responsible for the characters, effects, enemies, the environment, the UI, and the animation, and the sound as well.

 In this article, we will focus on the principles and core theories of the visual design of a game, as the music & sound design principles of a game are so complex and bulky that it needs its own article.